evanberkowitz/metaq/README.md

 The business about NODEs and GPUs is more subtle than is ideal.
 But without making METAQ substantially more complicated I don't know how to solve the issue.

-Jobs in the `METAQ/priority` folder are only preferred at the beginning of a job.
+Tasks in the `METAQ/priority` folder are only preferred at the beginning of a job.